geon1025/AI-Knowledge-Assistant-Study/README.md

-# AI-Knowledge-Assistant-Study
+# AI Knowledge Assistant Workflow Study

-This project explores how generative AI tools can support knowledge-based workflows such as research synthesis, documentation drafting, and structured idea generation.
-The goal is to evaluate practical productivity applications of AI assistants across professional contexts.
+This project explores how generative AI tools can support research, documentation, and productivity workflows.

+## Objective
+To evaluate how AI can function as a knowledge assistant in professional environments.

+## Tools Used
+- ChatGPT
+- Claude
+- Gemini

+## Focus Areas
+- Prompt engineering
+- Workflow testing
+- Productivity enhancement
+- AI output evaluation

+## Outcome
+This study demonstrates how structured prompts can improve AI performance in knowledge-based tasks.